LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/README.md

 # Encoding and Decoding non-ASCII text using EMA C# and Java

-- version: 1.0.0
+- version: 1.1.0
-- Last Update: Oct 2024
+- Last Update: March 2025
 - Environment:  or Windows
 - Compiler: .NET 8.0 and Java SDK 11
 - Prerequisite: [prerequisite](#prerequisite)

 Example Code Disclaimer:
 ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
-REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
+LSEG MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.

 ## <a id="overview"></a>Overview

 This article is a sequel to my colleague's [Encoding and Decoding non-ASCII text using EMA and RFA C++/.NET](https://developers.lseg.com/en/article-catalog/article/encoding-and-decoding-non-ascii-text-using-ema-and-rfa-cnet).
-While that article describes how to encoding and decoding RMTES String data with the [EMA C++](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-cc) and the legacy RFA C++ APIs, the part two article shows the same process with the strategic [EMA C#](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk) and [EMA Java](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) APIs.
+While that article describes how to encoding and decoding RMTES String data with the [EMA C++](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-cc) and the legacy RFA C++ APIs, the part two article shows the same process with the strategic [EMA C#](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-csharp) and [EMA Java](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-java) APIs.

 I am demonstrating with RTSDK Java 2.2.2.L1 (EMA Java 3.8.2.0) and RTSDK C# 2.2.2.L1 (EMA C# 3.3.3.0).